-In this paper, we will construct actions of interacting bosonic higher spin gauge fields on $D$-dimensional spacetimes in the BRST-antifield formalism.
+In this paper we will construct actions of interacting bosonic higher-spin gauge fields on $D$-dimensional spacetimes in the BRST-antifield formalism.
 The BRST-antifield formalism is known to be very powerful in constructing interactions systematically \cite{BRST-antifield}.
 Employing this cohomological method, interaction terms are constructed systematically in \cite{BRST cohomology}.
-In the present paper, at first, we will construct actions on a flat spacetime using this method, and then lift them to those on AdS spaces.
+In the present paper, we will first construct actions on a flat spacetime using this method, and then lift them to those on AdS spaces.
 For this we will use the Fronsdal tensor as a building block.
 To avoid the no-go theorem, spins of gauge fields are restricted appropriately.
 We will comment on this point in the last section.
-In section \ref{sec:two fields}, two gauge fields of spin-$s$ and spin-$2s$ are examined, and three gauge fields of spin-$s_1$, spin-$s_2$ and spin-$(s_1+s_2)$ are examined in section \ref{sec:three fields}.
-In either cases, we construct a full action $S$ as a deformation of the free action $S^0$, $S=S^0+gS^1+g^2S^2+\cdots$.
+In section \ref{sec:two fields}, two gauge fields of spins $s$ and $2s$ are examined, and three gauge fields of spins $s_1$, $s_2$, and $(s_1+s_2)$ are examined in section \ref{sec:three fields}.
+In either case, we construct a full action $S$ as a deformation of the free action $S^0$, $S=S^0+gS^1+g^2S^2+\cdots$.
 It is shown that choosing a certain cubic vertex as $S^1$, the master equation $(S,S)=0$ can be solved from the lower order in $g$.
 It is worth noting that the obtained action $S$ contains all orders in $g$ and is written in a closed form by using a geometric series.
 The action can be rearranged as $S=S_0+S_1+S_2$ where the anti-ghost number of $S_a$ is $a$.
 We extract the gauge symmetry of the interacting action $S_0$ from the BRST symmetry $\delta_B^g X=(X,S)$.
-Furthermore, we will write down actions of interacting bosonic higher spin gauge fields on AdS spaces from those on a flat spacetime.
+Furthermore, we will write down actions of interacting bosonic higher-spin gauge fields on AdS spaces from those on a flat spacetime.